-If you are both attacking each other, you will both receive penalty-warnings.
+If you are both attacking each other, you will both receive violation-warnings.

-If you interfere with another walker while attempting to run away or defend yourself, you will receive a penalty-warning.
+If you interfere with another walker while attempting to run away or defend yourself, you will receive a violation-warning.

-Poking, pushing, punching, shoving, slapping, pinching that is deemed friendly and helpful, will not result in a penalty-warning.
+Poking, pushing, punching, shoving, slapping, pinching that is deemed friendly and helpful, will not result in a violation-warning.

 This judgement is at the discretion of the soldiers.

-IMPORTANT: If you tackle four or more walkers at the same time, that's four or more penalty-warnings, which is an instant ticket.
+IMPORTANT: If you tackle four or more walkers at the same time, that's four or more violation-warnings, which is an instant ticket.

-Rule 9: Walkers may throw their belongings into the crowd (gently underhand to avoid penalty-warning for aggressive throwing)
+Rule 9: Walkers may throw their belongings into the crowd (gently underhand to avoid violation-warning for aggressive throwing)